kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/window.md

 Difines the animation duration.

+### animation.open.reverse `Boolean` *(default: false)*

+Whether the effect should play backwards, useful when doing the same animation but with the opposite direction, like opening and closing.

 ### appendTo `Object|String`*(default: document.body)*

 The element that the Window will be appended to.
+Beneficial if the [Window is used together with a form](http://docs.kendoui.com/getting-started/web/window/overview#using-kendo-ui-window-with-a-form).
 Note that this *does not* constrain the window dragging within the given element.

 #### Set the window container to be the form with id="mainForm"